nkashyap/console.io/Readme.md

 ### APPLICATION
 #### Editor

-Commands/Scripts can be execute on connected client from Console.IO Application.
+Commands/Scripts can be execute on connected client from application.

 Shortcuts:
 * Ctrl+Enter: execute command